yjeroen/oci8Pdo/README.md

 ## 3. Usage
 To start, you need to understand that Oracle Databases have **CASE-SENSITIVE** columns.
 Most DataBase Administrators in the Oracle world use capital table names and capital column names.
-That means you have to do that as well.
+That means you have to do that as well in your application.

 ### 3.1 DOA and the Query Builder both work.
 As long as you use the _right_ database component.
 A few examples: